Crocoblock/jet-grid-builder/readme.txt

  6. JetGridBuilder works in combo with [JetEngine](https://bit.ly/35ieZhY) plugin.
 Use the Listing Grid created with JetEngine as a source and all data and stylizations will be displayed instead of the default ones
  7. A great number of style settings for every page element

 We prepared an inspiring demo page, where you can play with the posts: adjust, move, delete or add them.
 Check out Elementor grid plugin —  JetGridBuilder — in action [https://crocoblock.com/plugins/jetgridbuilder/](https://crocoblock.com/plugins/jetgridbuilder/)

+== Screenshots ==

+1. Drag and drop your widgets
+2. Add posts with user friendly interface
+3. Move your items anywhere you want
+4. Resize your items
+5. Deletet items directly from editor
+6. Control itmes layout and style
+7. Customize loading animation
+8. Adjust items content